erictam96/E-commerceRetailerFYP/README.md

 # E-commerce Runner Android App FYP
 This Android App is for my university final year project.
 This Merchant app allow merchant to sell their products.
+This project has 3 app (Customer, Runner and Merchant).
+You can refer to my github repo.
+Thank you

 # Funtional Module
 - Register product with serial number, variant, quantity, discount